Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 • Jewish Mysticism: Explores the nature of God, the universe, and the human soul.

-• Tree of Life: A symbolic representation of the creation of the universe and the path of spiritual ascension.
+• Tree of Life: A symbolic representation of the universe's creation and the path of spiritual ascent.

 • Gnosticism

-• Knowledge (Gnosis): The belief that liberation comes through esoteric knowledge of the divine nature.
+• Gnosis (Knowledge): The belief that liberation comes through esoteric knowledge of the divine nature.

-• Dualism: The material world is full of flaws or illusions, while the spiritual world is the true reality.
+• Dualism: The material world is one of flaws or illusions, while the spiritual world is the true reality.

 • Rosicrucianism

-• Symbolism: The rose and the cross symbolize the integration of material and spiritual realities.
+• Symbolism: The rose and cross symbolize the integration of material and spiritual realities.

-• Objectives: Seeks spiritual enlightenment, healing, and the betterment of society through esoteric knowledge.
+• Goals: Seeking spiritual enlightenment, healing, and societal improvement through esoteric knowledge.

 Magic and Rituals